intel/intel-application-migration-tool-for-openacc-to-openmp/README.md

 \* Other names and brands may be claimed as the property of others.

-We welcome anyone interested in using, developing or contributing to Intel Application Migration Tool for OpenACC to OpenMP!
+We welcome anyone interested in using, developing or contributing to Intel Application Migration Tool for OpenACC to OpenMP API!

 Go to [top](#top)